 Our bodies need healthy fats.
 High in protein and low in fat, fish is loaded with omega-3 fatty acids aka “the good fat.”
 Those fatty acids may help to protect against heart attacks and strokes while helping to alleviate symptoms of some autoimmune diseases such as rheumatoid arthritis.
-Those healthy omega 3’s are found in oily fish: wild salmon, sardines, anchovies and Atlantic mackerel.
-I am not sure it justifies eating anchovies on pizza however.
+Those healthy omega 3’s are found in oily fish: wild salmon, sardines, anchovies, and Atlantic mackerel.
+However, I am not sure it justifies eating anchovies on pizz.

 However, due to chemicals and contamination found in farm-raised fish, I only eat wild caught.
 Be sure to read the labels or ask someone in the meat department if you are not sure where the fish came from.